 - Warn your child of the dangers of swimming in dams and rivers.

-- Ensure you have a safe play area for your child well away from any dam or waterway.
+- Make sure you have a safe play area for your child well away from any dam or waterway.

 First aid courses for parents